Ginger L. Graham

 Ginger has received numerous awards and honors including being named as the Emerging Company Executive of the Year by the Global Health Council in 2005, a Finalist in Marketwatch’s CEO of the Year in 2006, and named as the American Diabetes Association’s Woman of Valor award in 2006.
 She was included in Pharma VOICE’s “100 of the Most Inspiring People” list in 2006 and World Pharmaceuticals magazine named her number 10 on a list of 40 most influential people in the industry in 2007.
 Ginger was the first woman CEO named to the PhRMA Board and Executive Committee.

-Ms. Graham serves on the Boards of Directors for Walgreen Co., Genomic Health, Inc., Proteus Biomedical, Surefire Medical, Elcelyx Therapeutics, Clovis Oncology and the Circle of Life Hospice Foundation.
-Ms. Graham is a member of the Harvard Business School Health Industry Alumni Advisory Board, The University of Arkansas Chancellor’s Campaign Steering Committee and the Board of Advisors for the Colorado Institute of Molecular Biology.
-She also serves on the Advisory Board for the Kellogg Center for Executive Women.
-She serves on the Editorial Advisory Board for the Journal of Life Sciences publication, frequently speaks at Business Schools and has written for Harvard Business Review.
+Ms. Graham serves on the Boards of Directors for Walgreens Boots Alliance, Genomic Health, Inc., Surefire Medical, Elcelyx Therapeutics, and Clovis Oncology She serves on the Board of Advisors for the Colorado BioFrontiers Institute and the Scientific Advisory Council for the University of Colorado Center for Women’s Health Research .
+Ginger frequently speaks at Business Schools and has written for Harvard Business Review.